208.453.9800

 The improvement is in the Beef

-Known in its O.E. form as the ‘TR-6060’, the Magnum is an aftermarket version of the same transmission found in many of today’s most celebrated factory super cars–including the ZR1 Corvette and sinister ACR Viper.
+Known in its O.E. form as the ‘TR6060’, the Magnum is an aftermarket version of the same transmission found in many of today’s most celebrated factory supercars–including the ZR1 Corvette and sinister ACR Viper.
 A world-class transmission in every respect, it’s the best transmission on the market for those who will accept nothing less.

-Just what is it that makes the TREMEC T-56 Magnum better than its predecessors?
+Just what is it that makes the TREMEC T56 Magnum better than its predecessors?
 Beefiness.
-Gears, shafts, bearings, synchros, the case, and forks were all dimension-ally increased for better torque handling capacity.
+Gears, shafts, bearings, synchros, the case, and forks were all dimensionally increased for better torque handling capacity.

 The Beef

-With gear ratios being the only direct carry over from the original T-56, the Magnum is truly a brand new transmission from the ground up.
-Of the many substantial upgrades, those listed below will, in the long term, likely be those most pertinent and sought after features that will set the T-56 Magnum apart from the rest.
+Of the many substantial upgrades, those listed below will, in the long term, likely be the most pertinent and sought-after features that will set the T56 Magnum apart from the rest.

 Gears

-Helping greatly to achieve the T-56 Magnum’s remarkable 700 lb-ft. torque capacity rating are all new speed gears similar to those found in the TREMEC TR-6060.
-These gears feature substantially increased face widths, which are easily noted when compared to a like speed gear from an original T-56 (as shown at bottom left).
-Also especially noteworthy is the fact that these new speed gears benefit from a significant advance in manufacturing techniques—two-piece laser beam welded construction.
+Helping greatly to achieve the Magnum’s remarkable 700 lb-ft. torque capacity rating is all new speed gears similar to those found in the TREMEC TR-6060.
+These gears feature substantially increased face widths, which are easily noted when compared to a like-speed gear from an original T-56 (as shown at the bottom left).

 Countershaft